 This course will focus on the teaching of individual lessons to music students.
 It will emphasize effective ways to start a beginning student, how to develop musicianship, and how to teach good practice habits.

-MUSI 509: The Alexander Technique for Performers
+MUSI 509: The Alexander Technique for Musicians

 MUSI 510: Professional Development for Musicians